BradlySenar/app-dev/README.md

 | :---          |    :------:    |          ---: |
 |     Bradly    |     Matirx     |    Fantasy    |

-- [x] I also love anime series like Naruto
+- [x] I also love anime series like Naruto, One Piece, etc,.